scrhz/power-trip-web/README.md

 2. Run `npm install` from the repo root to install dependencies.
 3. Run `npm run dev` to build & run the site locally with hot-reloading.

+## Running tests:

+1. Make sure the above steps have been run to install dependencies.
+2. Run `npx playwright test` to run the e2e tests.

 ## Preparing the CMS

 This project relies on a specific private Contentful space to serve products for the Audio Hire page.